wahwah2011/AI_SQL/post.md

-# Dog Show
+# Music App (Apple Music)

-My project models data that someone running a dog show might find useful.
-Includes contact information about people and relevant information about the dogs.
+My project models a database that mimics Apple Music (or any other streaming service's) user/music database.

 <img src="schema.png">